-Your drinking water comes from a groundwater source: six wells ranging from 291 to 700 feet deep, that draw water from the Mt.
+Your drinking water comes from a groundwater source: Six wells, ranging from 291 to 700 feet deep, draw water from Mt.
 Simon, Tunnel City-Mt.
-Simon and Tunnel City-Wonewoc aquifers.
+Simon, and Tunnel City-Wonewoc aquifers.

-Champlin works hard to provide you with safe and reliable drinking water that meets federal and state water quality requirements.
-The purpose of this report is to provide you with information on your drinking water and how to protect our precious water resources.
+The City of Champlin works hard to provide safe and reliable drinking water that meets federal and state water quality requirements.
+This report provides information on your drinking water and how to protect our precious water resources.

 Contact David Stifter, Utility Superintendent, at 1-763-923-7190 or dstifter@ci.champlin.mn.us if you have questions about Champlin's drinking water.
+You can also ask for information on how you can participate in decisions that may affect water quality.

 The U.S. Environmental Protection Agency sets safe drinking water standards.
-These standards limit the amounts of specific contaminants allowed in drinking water.
-This ensures that tap water is safe to drink for most people.
-The U.S. Food and Drug Administration regulates the amount of certain contaminants in bottled water.
+These standards limit the amounts of specific contaminants allowed in drinking water, ensuring that tap water is safe to drink for most people.
+The U.S. Food and Drug Administration regulates the amount of specific contaminants in bottled water.
 Bottled water must provide the same public health protection as public tap water.

-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Drinking water, including bottled water, may contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.
+The Environmental Protection Agency's Safe Drinking Water Hotline, 1-800-426-4791, can provide more information about contaminants and potential health effects.